k0emt/DmrContactTools/README.md

 Default output is sent to generated-contact-list-YYYY-MM-DDTHH:mm:ss.sssZ.csv

-Override the default contact file name with -c filename, the input filename with -f filename, and the output filename with -o filename
+TODO: Override the default contact file name with -c filename, the input filename with -f filename, and the output filename with -o filename

 ## Utilities